ballaire/foundryvtt-wyrdwood-wand/README.md

 ![Foundry v11](https://img.shields.io/badge/foundry-v11-green)

-This will be a system for the Wyrdwood Wand system by Candy Hammer Games.
+This will be a system for Wyrdwood Wand by Candy Hammer Games.
 It is currently in development.